Robert Görl: Biography

 Görl started his life in an orphanage.
-At the age of 18, Görl got drum lessons from the jazz musician Freddie Brocksieper.
-In 1974 he started a classical music education at the Leopold Mozart Conservatory in Augsburg and in 1976 at the University of Graz, also devoting himself to jazz.
+At the age of 18, Görl took drum lessons with the jazz musician Freddie Brocksieper.
+In 1974, he started a classical music education at the Leopold Mozart Conservatory in Augsburg and in 1976 at the University of Graz while also devoting himself to jazz.
 In 1978, he interrupted his studies, went to London and became interested in punk rock.
 In the same year, he met Gabriel "Gabi" Delgado-López in Düsseldorf and formed DAF.
 Görl also played in other bands such as Der Plan.

 Robert Görl recorded seven albums with DAF from 1979 - 2003.

-In 1982 DAF received the "Deutscher Schallplatten Preis" (German Music Award) for their album Alles ist Gut.
+In 1982, DAF received the "Deutscher SchallplattenPreis" (German Music Award) for their album Alles ist Gut.

 The first DAF break was in 1983 at their musical peak.

 In 1984, Robert Görl recorded his first solo album Night Full of Tension (Mute Rec), working with Annie Lennox of Eurythmics.
 Görl also played drums on the 1981 Eurythmics album In the Garden.